MITHaystack/HOPS/doc/reference/source/hops4/libraries/fringe/core_fitting_engine.rst

                                                 | Ionospheric covariance calculations
 =============================================== ====================================================================

 The :hops:`MHO_IonosphericFringeFitter` class extends the basic fringe fitter to include ionospheric dispersion correction capabilities.
 It performs searches in dTEC/delay/delay-rate space and includes an optional smoothing function step for more robust ionospheric parameter estimation.
-This fitter is essential for high-precision VLBI observations where ionospheric effects must be properly modeled and corrected.
+This fitter is needed for high-precision VLBI observations where ionospheric effects must be properly modeled and corrected.
 This implementation is a close port of R. Cappalo's original implementation but has been extended to allow for an arbitrary number of points in the dTEC search space.